-Participating Pharmacies.
-Blue Shield has two participation levels for retail pharmacies; Level A and Level B. You can go to any Level A or Level B pharmacy to obtain covered Drugs.
-You can find a Participating Pharmacy and the Drug Formulary by visiting https://www.blueshieldca.com/wellness/drugs/formulary#heading2.
+Participating Pharmacies and Drug Formulary.
+You can find a Participating Pharmacy and the Drug Formulary by visiting www.blueshieldca.com/pharmacy.

 3 Using Non-Participating Pharmacies:

 Non-Participating Pharmacies do not have a contract to provide outpatient prescription Drugs to Members.
 When you obtain prescription Drugs from a Non-Participating Pharmacy, you must pay all charges for the prescription, then submit a completed claim form for reimbursement.
 You will be reimbursed based on the price you paid for the Drug.